pulipakaa24/kiss-slam/README.md

 ```

+which will generate a `kiss_slam.yaml` file.
 Now, you can modify the parameters and pass the file to the `--config` option when running the `kiss_slam_pipeline`.

 ### Install Python API (developer mode)
 For development purposes: